 Before a foreign company will actually register for purposes of Swiss VAT it will have to review its current position for purposes of Swiss VAT.
 Foreign companies involved in business activities in Switzerland will have to ask whether from a Swiss VAT perspective the requirements for compulsory VAT liability have been fulfilled, or that a voluntary registration will make sense.
 The latter should also be reviewed by foreign companies that are not entitled to VAT refund in the scope of the regulation regarding Swiss VAT refund for foreign companies.
 For that reason, a foreign company that assumes that it is entitled to Swiss VAT refund should carefully review the requirements for refund before engaging in transactions.

-A foreign company that exceeds the threshold (CHF 100’000) for compulsory VAT registration will have to apply for registration within 30 days.
-This obligation alsoapplies to foreign companies that make supplies in Switzerland that up to CHF 100’000 are subject to reverse-charge.
+A foreign company that exceeds the threshold (worldwide turnover of CHF 100’000) for compulsory VAT registration will have to apply for registration within 30 days.

 The review of the Swiss VAT position should take place before the foreign company enters into legal obligations with suppliers or customers.